 Why Our Work is Important

-Black Americans have the lowest business-ownership rate in the Wisconsin.
+A recent national study ranks Janesville and Beloit near the bottom of the stack of small metro areas when it comes to wages for minority workers.
 Minority-owned companies often create jobs for people from the owner’s ethnic or racial group and the success of those companies creates vehicles for economic growth within the Black community.
-Research links business ownership to long-term wealth.

 If you’d like to donate to Rock County Jumpstart to support our work, visit our DONATION PAGE.
 All donations are tax deductible.